dKenez/BestMLops/README.md

 #### Exercise
 Write some code in the `src/bestmlops/__init__.py` file and try to run the `ruff` and `mypy` manually.
 Also try committing your code using `git` and see the pre-commit hooks in action.

+*As you progress through this course, don't forget to regularly commit your code!*

 #### TIP
 If you are getting tired of haveing to type `uv run` before every command, you can activate the virtual environment created by `uv` by running the following command: